Relationship Marketing: The Most Overlooked yet Necessary Skill

 … and they led you right to it!

-Whether you are building your business full time, or part time this strategy of having more conversations will help you boost sales, convert recruits, and become more profitable before you know it.
+Whether you are building your business full time, or part time the strategy of having more conversations will help you boost sales and become more profitable before you know it.

 And, I found personally, the more time I spent in my inbox, versus the newsfeed, my own success continued to grow.
 My relationships became more meaningful.
 What’s your experience with inbox conversations?
 Are they happening enough?

-I would really encourage you to send more time in this area of social media than anywhere else.
+I would really encourage you to spend more time in this area of social media than anywhere else.
 They key is building up ongoing conversations with new people all the time.

 Keep ‘filling that funnel’, ‘planting those seeds’.